 A bimodal distribution has two modes.
-In other words, the outcome of two processes with different distributions that are shown together in one set of data.
+In other words, the outcome of two processes with different distributions are shown together in one set of data.
 It is also known as double-peaked distribution.
 For example, data distribution of two production shift data in a manufacturing plant.

 Types of modes

 The term mode refers to the value that occurs most often in the data set.
-Sometimes data may not have any repeated or multiple numbers; then, it is a zero mode.
+Sometimes the data may not have any repeated or multiple numbers; then, it is a zero mode.
 Similarly, if the data has only one number in the frequency table, it is a unimodal distribution.

 Bi-modal means “two modes” in the data distribution.
 For example, the data distribution of cook times for fajita recipes might have two modes: chicken and steak.
 A bi-modal distribution means that there are “two things” impacting the process.
 If the data set has more than two modes, it is an example of multimodal data distribution.

-What is the Significance of Bimodal distribution?
+What is the Significance of a Bimodal distribution?

 Important Bimodal Distribution Videos